revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-- Properties are special types of methods that provide a flexible mechanism for classes for exposing private fields.
-Hence these are called accessors.
+- Properties are special types of methods that provide a flexible mechanism for classes for exposing private fields.Hence these are called accessors.

-- There are two types of accessors under properties.
-These are:
+- There are two types of accessors under properties.These are:

   - The get property accessors.
   - The set property accessors.